lafvintech/Super-Starter-Kit-for-Pico/docs/source/about_this_kit.rst

 About This Kit
 ===============

-LAFVIN Super Starter Kit For Pico
+LAFVIN Ultimate Starter Kit For Pico
 ---------------------------------------

 Introduction: